RavenousLegs

 Nimaling campsite - Markha Valley trek in Ladakh

-Kongmaru La pass looked easy from Nimaling, but it was a little difficult to climb.
-It was the first time that I was crossing the height of 17000 feet.
-The weather had turned bad just when we were 15-20 minutes away from the pass.
+Kongmaru La pass appeared straightforward from Nimaling, but it proved to be a bit challenging to climb.
+It was my first time crossing a height of over 17,000 feet.
+Just as we were about 15-20 minutes away from the pass, the weather took a turn for the worse.

 Kongmaru La pass - Markha Valley trek in Ladakh